North Side shooting: 6 people shot outside church funeral service in Pittsburgh

 The flyer shows the service was for 20-year-old John Hornezes Jr., one of the victims of the Oct.
 15 shooting on Cedar Avenue, also on the North Side.
 Two women, who police said were innocent bystanders, were also killed in that shooting.

-"Obviously, we believe there's a dispute going on, and we're going to continue to use resources," Cmdr.
-Ford said.
+"Obviously, we believe there's a dispute going on, and we're going to continue to use resources," Pittsburgh Police Commander Richard Ford said.

 One of the victims was rushed to Allegheny General Hospital by ambulance, police said.
 Four other victims arrived at the hospital on their own.
 The sixth victim was taken to a local hospital by ambulance after that person left the scene.

 Five of the victims are at Allegheny General Hospital.
-One of them is in critical condition and the others are stable, Pittsburgh Police Cmdr.
-Richard Ford said.
-The sixth victim is in stable condition at UPMC Children's Hospital of Pittsburgh.
+One of them was in critical condition but is now in stable condition.
+The others at AGH are also in stable condition, police said.
+A sixth victim is in stable condition at UPMC Children's Hospital.
+Their age is not known at this time.

-Investigators are not releasing the names or ages of the victims at this time.
+Investigators are not releasing the names of the victims at this time.

 Police said they are also not releasing any information yet on potential suspects.
 However, they did say there was likely more than one gunman.
 They are looking into surveillance video from the area.